John of St. Samson: The Reform of Touraine

-In the early 17th century, a reform movement began within the Order of Carmelites in the Touraine Province of France lead by friars Pierre Behourt and Philippe Thibault.
+In the early 17th century, a reform movement began within the Order of Carmelites in the Touraine Province of France led by friars Pierre Behourt and Philippe Thibault.
 The reform advocated poverty, the interior life and regular observance as antidotes for laxity and decadence of religious life.
 In 1611, then prior Thibault requested that John be transferred to the priory at Rennes, the principle community of the Reform, because his reputation for holiness was spreading throughout the province.
 John had to undergo a second Novitiate in order to join the Reformed Province.
 John served as instructor and spiritual director for the novices, forming the spiritual lives of a generation of reformed Carmelite friars, thus he became known as the "Soul of the Reform."
 Donatien of St. Nicholas, a disciple and editor of his works, said about John, "it is certain that this illuminated blind brother has been chosen and given to us by God to be the teacher and director of the spiritual life of our Reform."

 During his days at Rennes, where he lived until his death, John was an exemplar of observance.
 He was always in church early, at the conventual Mass and during Office he played the organ, which was his official post, he would pray the Brother's Office, that is the set number of Our Fathers stipulated by Carmelite Rule, and he observed the fasts of the church and order rigorously.
 The rest of the time he spent in or near his cell, unless attending to his special ministry of visiting the sick and comforting the dying.
 Donatien wrote that, "his face was frequently beheld to be divinely radiant, resplendent with as it were some luminous ray, as I myself and other very trustworthy brothers have witnessed."
 His devotion to the Blessed Sacrament was privileged, and he frequently received sensible consolation for hours after receiving communion, as the Eucharistic species subsisted in his body.
 He admitted to his superiors that God had given him a supernatural faculty for sensing the presence or absence of the Eucharist, as well as the presence of priests, even when they were inconspicuous among lay persons.

 Often, he would compose and sing canticles, accompanying himself on an instrument, in order to recollect himself, and later, fearing that he disturbed his brethren in nearby cells, he would knock on their doors and beg for pardon.

 John of St. Samson had difficulty following the method of mental prayer proposed by the Reform and practiced in common by the community.
 Thibault asked him to dictate his manner of prayer, and John produced the brief tract titled, the Exercise of the Elevation of Spirit to God.
 Thibault submitted the tract to theologians of the faculty at Sorbonne, a nearby Jesuit college, and the Capuchin friars; and all answered favorably.
 The Discalced Carmelite friars approved as well, adding, "do not extinguish this spirit."